 Gov. Ron DeSantis endorsed a slate of candidates for school boards, but as many as two-thirds of them lost in August's election.

-The Amendment One proposal was backed by Republican leaders in the legislature, who said it would bring transparency to a process that is already divided along political lines.
+The Amendment 1 proposal was backed by Republican leaders in the Legislature who said it would bring transparency to a process that is already divided along political lines.

-But six newspaper editorial boards in Florida had advised against it, and critics said it would harm the education of children by injecting state and national level politics into decisions that are best made locally.
+Six newspaper editorial boards in Florida advised against it, and critics of the measure said it would harm education by injecting state and national politics into decisions that are best made locally.

 “The early founders who set up school systems believed strongly that there was danger in doing that for this very reason.
 That every time a political party changed at the state or federal level, there would be large scale changes to education.”

-The Amendment One proposal was initially brought to the legislature by Sen. Joe Gruters of Sarasota.
+The proposal was initially brought to the Legislature by Sen. Joe Gruters, R-Sarasota.
 He said the goal was to increase transparency.

-In Florida, where Republicans hold a majority in the legislature, advocates of Amendment One said it would have helped educate voters about the political parties of school board candidates.
+In Florida, where Republicans hold a majority in the Legislature, advocates of Amendment 1 said it would have helped educate voters about the political parties of school board candidates.

-The word “partisan” in the proposed amendment may have made its approval an “uphill battle because people have a very negative connotation of partisan,” added Thomson.
+The word “partisan” in the proposal may have made its approval an “uphill battle because people have a very negative connotation of partisan,” added Thomson.